All Episodes

 Had this in the stack yesterday and I didn't get to it, so I made sure I get to it today.

-This from Oregon, where they want to they have these death activists out there, they want to kill people.
+This is from Oregon, where they have these deaf activists out there.

 Well, they want to commit.

-Uh dear Maharashi, the first part of the word suicide, sua, means alone in Latin.
+Dear Maha Rushi, the first part of the word suicide, sua, means alone in Latin.

-So how in the world can you commit an act that by the very construction of the word itself means doing it on your own, depending on the assistance of some other person.
+So how in the world can you commit an act that by the very construction of the word itself means doing it on your own, depending on the assistance of some other person?

-Um we're not doing enough educating on masturbation, she said when she was Clinton's surgeon general, so it's a good question.
+We're not doing enough educating on masturbation, she said, when she was Clinton's surgeon general.

-As I understand it, and I'm I don't fully understand the meat and potatoes of the law, but as I understand it, you you go get approved by two doctors that you're terminal and that you're getting a psychological test that you're competent to decide that you want to uh juice yourself.
+As I understand it, and I don't fully understand the meat and potatoes of the law, but as I understand it, you go get approved by two doctors that you're terminal and that you're getting a psychological test that you're competent to decide that you want to juice yourself.

-I'm sure they've accommodated it, but how is let's say let's say that uh you snurdily wanted to juice yourself out there.
+But how, let's say, let's say that you snurdily wanted to juice yourself out there.

 You're in Oregon.